Alvin-teh/Windows-Settings-Extractor/README.md

 ## Description

-This is a extraction script I have developed for extracting configurations from Windows for the purpose of performing security configuration review against the Center for Internet Security (CIS) baselines.
+This is an extraction script I have developed for extracting configurations from Windows for the purpose of performing security configuration review against the Center for Internet Security (CIS) baselines.

 ## Why was VBScript (.vbs) chosen?